 Those who commit healthcare fraud typically have no intention of hurting anyone.
 Sometimes, they are motivated to commit fraud out of financial desperation.
 Other times, they may feel as if the hours they put into their profession are not adequately reimbursed, and that the healthcare industry owes them more than it is giving.
 It is easy for people to believe that health care fraud is a victimless crime, but the federal government certainly does not see it that way.

 The FBI and other federal agencies, including the Department of Health and Human Services Office of the Inspector General (HHS-OIG), the Health Care Fraud Prevention and Enforcement Action Team (HEAT), the National Health Care Anti-Fraud Association, and the National Insurance Crime Bureau (NICB) relentlessly pursue allegations of healthcare fraud, and U.S. Attorneys’ Offices vigorously prosecute these cases in federal court.
-With so many government resources being earmarked to prosecute fraud, it is prudent for someone to retain a Maryland federal healthcare fraud lawyer to defend their best interests in matters relating to their case.
+With so many federal government resources being earmarked to prosecute healthcare fraud, it is prudent for someone in Maryland to retain an attorney to defend their best interests in matters relating to their case.

 The general statute pertaining to federal healthcare fraud is codified in 18 U.S. Code § 1347.
 Under this law, anyone who attempts to defraud a healthcare benefits program in any way commits a federal felony punishable by a maximum of 10 years in prison, as well as fines and restitution.
 However, if the fraud scheme results in serious bodily injury or death, the maximum penalty is enhanced: 20 years or life in prison, respectively.